AsimovPlatform/homebrew-tap/README.md

-# Homebrew Tap for Asimov AI
+# Homebrew Tap for ASIMOV Platform

-This repository contains Asimov AI's public Homebrew formulas.
+This repository contains public Homebrew formulas for the [ASIMOV Platform].

 ## Prerequisites